freenas/freenas-docs/userguide/storage.rst

 :guilabel:`Available Disks`, type :literal:`^(da)|(nvd)` in
 :guilabel:`Filter disks by name`.

-After selecting the desired disks, click the right arrow to add them to the :guilabel:`Data VDevs` section.
-The usable space of each disk in a pool is limited to the size of the smallest disk in the pool.
+After selecting disks, click the right arrow to add them to the :guilabel:`Data VDevs` section.
+The usable space of each disk in a pool is limited to the size of the smallest disk in the vdev.
 Because of this, creating pools with the same size disks is recommended.

 Any disks that appear in :guilabel:`Data VDevs` are used to create the pool.
-To remove a disk from that section, select the disk and use the left arrow to return it to the :guilabel:`Available Disks` section.
+To remove a disk from that section, select the disk and click the left arrow to return it to the :guilabel:`Available Disks` section.

 To add multiple :guilabel:`Data VDevs`, click :guilabel:`Add Data` for